PoliteGirl/question/React.md

 * Render hijacking.
 * State abstraction and manipulation.
 * Props manipulation.

-### Q : What is reconciliation?
-A : When a component's props or state change, React decides whether an actual DOM update is necessary by comparing the newly returned element with the previously rendered one.
-When they are not equal, React will update the DOM.
-This process is called reconciliation.

 ### Q : What are the rules that must be followed while using React Hooks?
 A :